Appyn-WordPress-Theme/.github/Profile/README.md

 ## How to Install

-1. Download the Appyn Theme from the button above.
-2. Extract the ZIP file.
+1. Download the **Appyn WordPress Theme** ZIP file.
-3. Upload it to your WordPress site via **Appearance > Themes > Add New**.
+2. Go to your WordPress Dashboard → Appearance → Themes → Add New.
+3. Click **Upload Theme** and select the ZIP file.
+4. Install and activate the theme.
-4. Activate the theme and configure settings in the options panel.
+5. Configure theme settings in the WordPress Customizer.

 ---

 ## System Requirements

-- WordPress 5.5 or higher
+- WordPress 5.0 or higher
 - PHP 7.4 or higher
-- MySQL 5.6 or higher
+- MySQL 5.6 or higher / MariaDB 10.1+
-- Compatible with major browsers
+- Recommended memory limit: 128MB+

 ---

 ## SEO Keywords

-`Appyn WordPress Theme`, `App Listing WordPress Theme`, `App Review Theme`, `Google Play Store Theme`, `Technology Blog WordPress Theme`, `Software Directory Theme`, `Best App Listing Theme 2025`
+`Appyn WordPress Theme`, `Appyn Theme Free Download`, `Appyn Latest Version`, `Best WordPress Theme for App Sites`, `Appyn TemplatesYard Theme`, `Premium App Directory Theme`, `Responsive App Listing Theme`

 ---

 ## Disclaimer

-This repository is for educational purposes only.
+This repository is for **educational purposes** only.
-If you like Appyn Theme, buy the official license from the developer to support future updates.
+If you enjoy using the Appyn WordPress Theme, please purchase the official license to support the developer.